mkbeh/rin-bitshares-arbitry-bot/src/README.md

 An arbitration bot only works inside bitshares.
 The bot builds up the volume of four assets:
 BTS, BRIDGE.BTC, CNY, USD.
-Market pairs are taken from the bitshares node and then are added to the chains along which the bot works.
+Market pairs are taken from the bitshares node with ES and then are added to the chains along which the bot works.
 The description of the arbitration algorithm is in the module `src.algorithms.arbitryalgorithm`.